-We plow 4 times a year so that the roots go deep and that the strain is less prone to temperature and hydrometric variations.
+We plough four times a year so that the roots go deep and the stock is less subject to variations in temperature and hydrometry.

-A «Vegan» wine does not contain any input of animal origin.
-During the clarification stage, the collage (process used to remove suspended particles so that the wine is clear) is traditionally carried out using animal proteins or egg whites.
-For Vegan wines these proteins are simply replaced by a vegetable glue based on peas or potatoes.
-This change does not alter the taste of the wine and it is in favor of the environment because the vegetable protein engages our planet less than an animal protein.
+For Vegan wines, these proteins from animal origin are replaced by proteins of vegetable origin from chick-peas or potatoes.
+This replacement does not alter the taste of the wine and it is in favor of the environment as vegetable protein is less damaging to our planet than animal protein.

-Respect for the environment is essential for Château d’Agel, biodiversity and respect for Nature and People are obvious to us.
-This is about respecting our Earth, our ethics and our consumers.
+Respect for the environment and biodiversity is at the heart of Château d’Agel’s concerns.
+It is simply a question of respecting our Earth, our ethics and our consumers.